Hello! I am an illustrator, author, and automotive

 And engineering has given me confidence in problem solving, managing teams and projects,

-improving my written and verbal communication skills, simplifying complex topics,
+improving my written and verbal communication skills, simplifying complex topics, using MS Office apps,

 and working with a diverse and global group of people.